commonhaus/foundation/FAQ.md

 ## Why not the Linux Foundation?

-The Linux Foundation (LF) is home to many open source projects, including the Linux kernel itself.
+The Linux Foundation (LF) has many open source projects, including the Linux kernel itself.
 Though the LF is a _neutral home_ for open source projects, any project joining the LF is a very small part of a much larger organization.
-So much so, the LF itself is home to other foundations, such as the OpenJS Foundation, the Cloud Native Computing Foundation (CNCF), and LF Networking.
+So much so, the LF itself consists of other foundations, such as the OpenJS Foundation, the Cloud Native Computing Foundation (CNCF), and LF Networking.

 The CF strives to take a more focused approach to open source projects,